MicrosoftDocs/sdk-api/sdk-api-src/content/shellscalingapi/ne-shellscalingapi-scale_change_flags.md

 ## -description

-Flags that are used to indicate the scaling change that occured.
+Flags that are used to indicate the scaling change that occurred.

 ## -enum-fields